force11/Force11-DecisionTrees/UCSD-Library-Storage/languages/en-US/nodes/decision-graph/hipaa-statement.md

 The Library does not offer HIPAA-compliant data storage.
-Please contact research-it@ucsd.edu for information about other campus solutions.
-We may be able to provide metadata-only storage.
+We may be able to provide storage and indexing for your metadata only.
+Please contact research-it@ucsd.edu for information about other campus storage solutions.